spiffin/cPrompt/README.md

 Starting on May 26th 2011 sites for any organisation based within the UK (even if their site is hosted overseas) must seek consent to store cookies on a user's computer, or device.
 Failure to comply could result in a fine up to &pound;500,000.

-Fork...
+Spiffin fork...
 ===============
 This is a forked version with background images removed and small style changes.
-Note you need the 'added styles' block of CSS  from the index.html file.
+Note you need the 'added styles' block of CSS from the index.html file - or the cprompt.css stylesheet.

 Demo
 =====